Linux / amd64

 baseimage by adding a notebook server and example notebooks.

-devel images that contain: the full RAPIDS source tree, pre-built with all artifacts in place, the compiler toolchain, the debugging tools, the headers and the static libraries for RAPIDS development refer to the rapidsai/rapidsai-dev repo on DockerHub.
+devel- contains the full RAPIDS source tree, pre-built with all artifacts in place, and the compiler toolchain, the debugging tools, the headers and the static libraries for RAPIDS development.

 The tag naming scheme for RAPIDS images incorporates key platform details into the tag as shown below: